Lincoln MKS Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Lincoln MKS are $1,044 a year for full coverage insurance.
-Comprehensive insurance costs approximately $206, collision costs $300, and liability insurance costs around $402.
-Buying just liability costs as low as $446 a year, with insurance for high-risk drivers costing $2,248 or more.
-Teenage drivers receive the highest rates at $4,022 a year or more.
+Average insurance rates for a Lincoln MKS are $1,044 a year with full coverage.
+Comprehensive insurance costs an estimated $206, collision insurance costs $300, and liability is $402.
+Liability-only coverage costs around $446 a year, and high-risk coverage costs $2,248 or more.
+Teenage drivers receive the highest rates at up to $4,022 a year.

 Average premium for full coverage: $1,044

-Includes $500 comprehensive and collision deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
-Rates are averaged for all 50 states and for all MKS models.
+Full coverage includes $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes uninsured motorist and medical coverage.
+Rates are averaged for all U.S. states and for all MKS models.

 Price Range by Coverage and Risk

-For a 40-year-old driver, prices range go from the low end price of $446 for just liability insurance to the much higher price of $2,248 for a driver that may need high-risk insurance.
+Using a 40-year-old driver as an example, prices range range from as low as $446 for the bare minimum liability coverage to the much higher price of $2,248 for a driver who requires high-risk insurance.

 Price Range by Location